yaml/yaml-spec/spec/1.3.0/spec.md

 > Note: The regular expression for `float` does not exactly match the one in the JSON specification, where at least one digit is required after the dot: `(
 \.
 [0-9]+ )`.
 The YAML 1.2 specification intended to match JSON behavior, but
-this cannot be addressed in the 1.2.2 specification.
+this could not be addressed in the 1.2.2 specification.

 **Example #.
 JSON Tag Resolution**